zachlipp/lippingoff/content/talks/insignificant-statistics/index.md

 ### Significance 201

-- The standard measure of significance is whether the "p-value" of a statistical test is below the threshold of (p <= 0.05)
+- The standard measure of significance is whether the "p-value" of a statistical test is below the threshold of ($p <= 0.05$)
 - If the observed values came from the same distribution, we would see results this or more extreme only 5% of the time

 ---